Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Results

 In fig. \ref{fig:diff_col}.a it is worth noting that as we increase the thrust force and thus the P\'eclet and Reynolds numbers, the diffusion behavior changes significantly, when we are in the range of $\mathrm{Re}\ll 1$ the diffusion increases significantly while we increase the $\mathrm{Pe}$, when we approach $\mathrm{Re}\approx 1$ the increase in diffusion is dampened reaching what seems to be a saturation as $\mathrm{Re}\gg 1$.

 The middle and bottom row of panels in fig. \ref{fig:msds} represent the MSD for a confined dilute suspension of pushers (a), neutrals (b) and pullers (c).
 The middle panels study the dynamics of swimmers in a channel with the smallest radius, while varying the Peclet number for pushers (d), neutrals (e) and pullers (f).
 The bottom panels study the dynamics of swimmers at the highest Peclet in a channel with varying radius for pushers (g), neutrals (h) and pullers (i).
 When we confine the active colloid inside a cylindrical channel the symmetry between pushers and pullers is lost.
-On the one side, if the puller encounters a wall it is more prone to get stuck since its thrust mainly comes from its front.
-Thus, due to the lack of solvent between the colloid and the wall the colloid experiments a torque that forces it to face the wall.
-On the other side, since pushers achieve their self-propulsion mainly as a thrust on their back part, they are less prone to get stuck when hitting a wall, experimenting a bouncing from it.
-This is in agreement with the MSD (figs. \ref{fig:msds}d-f) and also with previous literature \cite{Lauga_2009, starkMPC}.
+Pushers will tend to reorient parallel to the wall, while pullers will do so perpendicularly.
+In this way, mobility of pushers should be increased while pullers should be more prone to getting ``stuck'' at the wall, which is reflected in the MSD curves in figs. \ref{fig:msds}d-f.
+This is a well known behavior for the interaction of squirmers with walls \cite{starkMPC,spagnolie_lauga_2012}, that has been used to explain the accumulation of certain microorganisms at surfaces \cite{berke_2008}.
+The coupling between a microswimmer close to the wall and the solvent is affected because a portion of its hydrodynamics region (see fig. \ref{fig:redistribution}) lies outside the cylinder, where no solvent particles are present.
+Although this effect can contribute an additional torque, the volume of this excluded region is small compared with the rest of the hydrodynamic region, and it is not seen to affect the qualitative features of the hydrodynamic coupling between the microswimmer and the confining wall.
+Moreover, when studying the diffusion for different channel radii (fig. \ref{fig:diff_col}.c), if this effect had a relevant contribution, we would expect to see a clear modulation of the diffusion with the varying radius for all types of squirmers, since the greater the radius, the smaller the excluded portion of the hydrodynamic region.

 The same information will be recovered when plotting the OACF for each system (as will be shown in figs. \ref{fig:OACF_chan}e-g) curves).

 As shown in the MSD curves (figs. \ref{fig:msds}d-f), for the pusher we detect a slight increase at large times, while for the puller the curves collapse showing a significant decrease in its motility at large times for all studied P\'eclet numbers .
 This is due to the wall-facing effect described previously, which is consistent not only with the decrease of motility, but also with the apparent independence of the diffusion with the P\'eclet number.
 The shape of the MSDs curves for the neutral swimmer (fig. \ref{fig:msds}e) also follow from this argument.
 The neutral squirmer gains its thrust force symmetricaly between its front and back.
 Therefore, it propels on its front more than the pusher but less than the puller, and propels on its back more than the puller but less than the pusher.
 The fact that this system is between the two is confirmed by the MSDs curves.
 The diffusion curves (fig. \ref{fig:diff_col} a,b,c) show more clearly what we have just addressed.